ingussb/Bikeshare/README.md

 Contributions to this project are welcome.
 Please fork the repository and submit a pull request with your improvements or suggestions.

 ## License
 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+See the [Data_license.pdf](https://github.com/user-attachments/files/17384961/Data_license.pdf) file for details.